 • Recognition for a funded space or endowment gift

 • Support for program initiatives, identified with a recognized fund or program

 • Invitations to the Diplomacy Center Foundation private events and special receptions; and listing in publications as appropriate and on both the National Museum of American Diplomacy and Diplomacy Center Foundation websites

 This museum will constitute a permanent record of U.S. Diplomacy and in my opinion it is way past time that something like this was done.

 James A. Baker, III, Former Secretary of State

 A Public-Private Partnership

-The support needed to make the vision of the United States Diplomacy Center a reality is based on a public-private partnership, an idea pioneered by Benjamin Franklin – America’s first diplomat.
+The support needed to make the vision of the National Museum of American Diplomacy a reality is based on a public-private partnership, an idea pioneered by Benjamin Franklin – America’s first diplomat.
 The U.S. Department of State is committed to provide the tangible elements of public-sector support, including the land, operations and utilities, security, staffing assistance and equipment.